 Moreton Bay Quandamooka & Catchment: Past, present, and future

-This e-Book was generously gifted to The Moreton Bay Foundation by the independent group of scientists, consultants and industry experts who organised and presented the Moreton Bay Quandamooka & Catchment Forum.
-The e-Book is a compilation of the research presented at the Forum with the latest updates available at the time of publication.
+This book was generously gifted to The Moreton Bay Foundation by the independent group of scientists, consultants and industry experts who organised and presented the Moreton Bay Quandamooka & Catchment Forum.
+It is an expansion of the research presented at the Forum and includes the latest updates available at the time of publication.

 Table of Contents

 - Quandamooka Country: The role of science and knowledge in Traditional Owner-led land and sea management Mibu Fischer1,2, Darren Burns1, Joel Bolzenius1,3Cameron Costello1,Darryl Low Choy1,4